flancia-coop/doc.anagora.org/social-coop-cwg.md

 1. Severe ADHD, time is a fluid concept.
 Doing things when I see it is my way of being helpful.
 I will try to dive in less.
 2. Let's put it in the notes that it can happen

 C: Personally I definitely find it helpful when other people take actions!
 Please continue.
-Only suggestion is:
+Only suggestion is: maybe let's send a flare to CWG to not take actions during a new moderator's first/second shifts, so they get some practice.
+Also, to respond about disagreed-with actions: I really don't think it's our role to police correct use of hashtags.
+Steady stream of reports about people "misusing" #SilentSunday, there are no rules.

 M: That was part of the rationale for writing up how moderation works, clarify we don't think we have a mandate

-H: Definitely take action against things which are
+H: I definitely take action against things which are spam.

-C: Buying a print of art = not spam?
+C: "Here's a picture I took, here's where you could buy a print of it" = not spam?
 Unless we assume that #SilentSunday is a beautiful anticommercial decommodified space… which it isn't

 H: Do we want to make a note?
 Or address it with the next post?

 D: I have marked spam from those in the past, but I would be fine ignoring them

-dphiffer says:"is it spam" seems distinct from "is the hashtag used properly" but I do think two _could_ interact
+D: "is it spam" seems distinct from "is the hashtag used properly" but I do think two _could_ interact

 #### prep for March hackathon

-H: Sunday March 22nd.
+M: Sunday March 22nd.
+Will make another wiki page.
+Less of a clear idea of goals.
+Loomio announcement.
+Bunch of bnnice

 #### moderation sched for March